-The only time I would advise being vary of this is when you don’t have a good relationship yourself with your family, or perhaps are already going through a rocky time with a friend.
+The only time I would advise being varied of this is when you don’t have a good relationship yourself with your family, or perhaps are already going through a rocky time with a friend.

-In this case, it is likely that any judgements they make about your partner right now are going to be clouded by the negative feelings in your own relationship, so may not be reliable.
+In this case, it is likely that any judgments they make about your partner right now are going to be clouded by the negative feelings in your own relationship, so may not be reliable.

 And remember, friends always should have your best interests at heart.
 So if you have a friend who judges your partner unfairly because of their own personal issues, such as being jealous, not actually wanting you to be happy and in a relationship, or being too snobby, then they probably aren’t worth having as a friend.